mustafaoz/addressbook/README.md

-# A basic Spring Boot Application for Gumtree coding challenge
+# A basic Spring Boot Application for Address Book Scenario

 This is a [Spring Boot](http://projects.spring.io/spring-boot/) application.
 It exposes one API called stats.